alexseveringhaus/alzheimers-ML/README.md

 ```

 Data files are not included in this repository as they are governed by ADNI's data use agreement.
 Access can be requested at [adni.loni.usc.edu](https://adni.loni.usc.edu/).

-## Motivation

-Alzheimer's disease affects over 55 million people worldwide and currently has no cure.
-Early and accurate diagnosis is critical for treatment planning and clinical trial enrollment.
-This project was driven by a genuine interest and personal connection to the problem - using ML on real clinical imaging data felt like a meaningful way to develop applied ML skills while working on something that I'm passionate about.